sebastiaanbrand/q-sylvan/README.md

 ### Dependencies
 Q-Sylvan requires the following libraries: `popt` and `GMP`.
 On Ubuntu it should be possible to install these with
 - `sudo apt-get install libpopt-dev`
-- `sudo apt-get install libgmp3-dev`
+- `sudo apt-get install libgmp-dev`

 ### Compiling the code